NCI-GDC/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 * New QC tests have been added to the QC Reports section of the submission portal.
 These include:
     * Verifying that normal samples don't have tumor descriptors and that tumor samples do
-    * Verifying that cases that were not lost to follow up do not have a corresponding date indicate that they were lost
+    * Verifying that cases that were not lost to follow up do not have a corresponding date indicating that they were lost

 ### Bugs Fixed Since Last Release